Calyssa Davidson

 Calyssa Rae Davidson (born December 27, 1989) is an American violinist.
 She is the daughter of Emmy Award winning actor Doug Davidson and actress Cindy Fisher.

 Education

 Davidson was born in Beverly Hills, California.
-In 2006, she dropped out of Dos Pueblos High School to purse a music career, completing her General Educational Development (GED) requirements at Santa Barbara City College graduating ahead of her class.
-Whilst at Santa Barbara City College, she studied the violin at the Colburn School in Los Angeles, California.
+In 2006, she dropped out of Dos Pueblos High School to pursue a music career, completing her General Educational Development (GED) requirements at Santa Barbara City College graduating ahead of her class.
+While at Santa Barbara City College, she studied the violin at the Colburn School in Los Angeles, California.
 She went on to earn her Bachelor of Music Degree in Violin Performance and her Master's Degree in both Violin Performance and Composition for Screen from the Royal College of Music in London, England.

 Career

 Davidson worked and appeared in Zac Efron's film, 17 Again.
 She can also be seen in rock and roll legend Rick Springfield's music video, "Christmas With You".

 At the age of 16, she began recording solo violin for numerous bands, groups and commercials in her hometown of Santa Barbara, California, including the theme for the Santa Barbara International Film Festival.

 Davidson played alongside Rick Springfield once again for the Holiday Celebration on Ice in Little Rock, Arkansas before a sold-out Verizon Arena.
 Also featured was classic rock band REO Speedwagon.
 The concert was filmed and then aired later on NBC nationwide and was rebroadcast on five other networks.

 In late 2008, Davidson was offered a role on the Disney Channel series JONAS, but turned it down when producers insisted on the character playing the cello instead of the violin.
 Despite declining the job, Davidson was asked to perform for the cast and crew on the set of JONAS.